• Skip to primary navigation

 • ×

-This recipe for Old-Fashioned Creamed Potatoes is true to its name, with creamy potato goodness.
-I can’t wait for you to try this dish, which features cubed potatoes cooked to perfection and blanketed in a silky bechamel sauce brightened with a touch of lemon juice and nutmeg.
+This quick and easy recipe for Old Fashioned Creamed Potatoes features cubed potatoes cooked to perfection, blanketed in a silky bechamel sauce made with heavy cream, and brightened with a touch of lemon juice and nutmeg.

 A white oval bowl full of creamed potatoes topped with paprika.

-If you are a potato lover like me, I know you will agree that they are the epitome of comfort food.
-Not only is this easy side-dish delicious, but it also pairs well with any entree, and it’s an excellent substitute for standard mashed potatoes, rice, or pasta.
+If you are a potato lover like me, you will agree that they are the epitome of comfort food.
+Not only is this indulgent side-dish delicious, but these southern creamed potatoes also pair well with any entree and are an excellent substitute for traditional mashed potatoes, rice, or pasta.

 2. It’s made with pantry and fridge staples, so you probably already have everything you need; no crazy or hard-to-find ingredients with weird names that you have to order online.